transcriptaze/vpd/GUIDE.md

 _Notes:_
 1. Unknown parameters IDs or names are silently ignored.
-2. Deleting a parameter referenced by a decoration or another components will be ummm, interesting.
+2. Deleting a parameter referenced by a decoration or another component will be ummm, interesting.

 _Examples_